pawellisowski/tekla-api-mcp/README.md

 npm run build
 ```

-### Adding Your CHM File
+### Documentation Included
+The Tekla Open API documentation (CHM file) and examples are pre-bundled with the package for immediate use.
+No additional setup required!

+For development or updates:
-1. Place `TeklaOpenAPI_Reference.chm` in the project root
+1. The CHM file is already included in the package
-2. Run `npm run setup` to process it
+2. Run `npm run setup` to refresh examples or rebuild documentation
-3. The setup will extract and parse the documentation automatically
+3. All parsing and processing happens automatically

 ## 🐛 Troubleshooting